ravelaso/Virtualization-In-Linux/Writerside/topics/VM-Configuration.md

 ```

-Save the file and start your machine again,
+Once these entries are removed, save the file and start your machine again.
-nothing will display but your external monitor should show you still the DisplayPort signal, with only that monitor.
-(Physical)
+While nothing will display on the virtual monitor, your external monitor should continue to show the DisplayPort signal on the physical monitor.

 ## Include Virtio Disks

-If you have installed Virtio drivers from redhat / fedora binaries to your window's machine.
-Check [Wiki Virtio](https://wiki.archlinux.org/title/QEMU#Installing_virtio_drivers)
+If you have installed Virtio drivers from redhat / fedora binaries to your window's machine. ( Check [Wiki Virtio](https://wiki.archlinux.org/title/QEMU#Installing_virtio_drivers) )
 You can hook up any other internal drivers you have to that machine like this:

 ```xml